 The US Studies postgraduate program is designed to suit each student's professional and intellectual interests.

-University of Sydney students can enrol by logging into MyUni.
+University of Sydney students can enrol through Sydney Student.

-If you would like to apply for cross-institutional study, you can do so through the cross-institutional study application form.
+If you would like to apply for cross-institutional study, you can do so through the cross-institutional study application process.

 Compulsory Core Unit